sethforprivacy/sethforprivacy.com/content/donate.md

 aliases: ["/donate"]
 ---

-If you've enjoyed my work and would like to give me a little more time to dedicate to it, I'll happily take any Monero or Bitcoin you'd like to throw my way:
+If you've enjoyed my work and would like to give me a little more time to dedicate to it, I'll happily accept any Monero or Bitcoin you'd like to throw my way.

+{{< notice info >}}
+Tip: If you're on mobile, simply tap the QR code to open up your favorite wallet with the address pre-entered.
+{{< /notice >}}

 ## Monero

 You can easily donate Monero using the QR code or address below:

-`42uDZuVw13kSCf6BFFWanFcofAvCjMeatf3zzA6Gbms7UDgwB6rd6hLYAyP985YoyLdsa8NwhSgtH6dWadw7TeXiTHaMQS8`
+{{< figure src="/monero.png" link="monero:42uDZuVw13kSCf6BFFWanFcofAvCjMeatf3zzA6Gbms7UDgwB6rd6hLYAyP985YoyLdsa8NwhSgtH6dWadw7TeXiTHaMQS8" align="center" style="border-radius: 8px;" caption="`42uDZuVw13kSCf6BFFWanFcofAvCjMeatf3zzA6Gbms7UDgwB6rd6hLYAyP985YoyLdsa8NwhSgtH6dWadw7TeXiTHaMQS8`" >}}

 ## Bitcoin via BIP 353 username